cruzgerman216/CodeLabs-Angular-Exercises/exercises/Forms/forms-exercises.md

 **Exercise 3: Add validators to the form inputs**
 - Generate a new angular application called basic-form-validators-exercise
 - In app.component.html, create a form element.
 Inside of the form element, create an input element alongside with a button element.
 Give the button element a type set to submit and content "submit".
 Give the input element a name that is set to ```"username"```.
-- Add the required validator to the input element
+- Add the built in 'required' validator to the input element
 - Use the template driven approach to log to the console the form's values.
 - When you inspect the input element on the page, once the input field is empty, you should see invalid added onto the input element.
 Once you type into the field, you should see valid added onto the input element.

 **Exercise 4: Implement a disabled button for when the form is invalid and style the input fields for when the form is invalid**
 - Generate a new angular application called disabled-form-button-validators-exercise